 What happens when I show up?

-Based on previous years, we assume approximately 40-45 companies will register.
+Youth actors need 18, non-equity actors need 35, and AEA actors need 30 headshots and resumes.
 We always ask for a few extra since we don't know exactly how many we will need until that day- producers can register in the morning when they arrive.
-If you don't have 45 headshots, you may miss getting one to that producer who thought you were fabulous, but now has no way to contact you!
-We collect extras and returns and bring them back to our office.
-They will be available for you to collect the week after the auditions are over, and for one month afterwards.
+If you don't have all your headshots, you may miss getting one to that producer who thought you were fabulous, but now has no way to contact you!
+We collect extras and returns.
+They will be available for you to collect at Improv Boston on Tuesday until 6pm.
 After that, resumes that remain uncollected will be discarded.
 You may also bring with you to the auditions a SASE stamped for $5.50 to cover the cost of mailing extra headshots and resumes back to you.
 Everyone has some headshots returned from producers who perhaps know that there is not a role for you in their season, or who already have you in their files, etc. Producers who registered but did not show up one day will get a set of headshots from that period.
 Please be sure that your headshots are securely attached to your resumes on all four corners.